 We are part of the College of Engineering and the College of Biological Sciences.
 We are located in 247 Briggs Hall.

 The Shah Lab opened in 2017.
 Interested in applying?
 Check out our contact page for more information!

 The Shah Lab uses viruses and engineering principles to perturb and control biological networks.
 We are interested in exploring two major questions:

-- How do flaviviruses hijack host machinery to facilitate their own replication?
+- How do flaviviruses hijack host machinery to facilitate their own replication and cause disease?

 - Can we control these biological networks for biomedical and biotechnology applications?

-We use complementary techniques of global proteomics, genetics, high-throughput sequencing, microscopy and synthetic biology to tackle these questions.
+We use complementary techniques of global proteomics, genetics, high-throughput sequencing, high-throughput animal models, microscopy and synthetic biology to tackle these questions.